Son Banya: The palms no one wanted to pay for — and what that says about public space

 Palms, excavators and questions: Why a small green space can be so explosive

 It was early morning when the excavators rolled in and cut through the quiet over Son Banya: the drone of planes from the nearby runway, a garbage truck clattering over cobbles, and then the rumble of machines undoing a brief greening.
-Around 280 Washingtonia palms, each worth an estimated €100, and four freshly planted olive saplings — set overnight, gone again within 48 hours.
-The central question remains: Who brought these plants — and why do they disappear so quickly?
+Around 280 Washingtonia robusta palms, each worth an estimated €100, and four freshly planted olive saplings — set overnight, gone again within 48 hours.
+Son Banya: The Palm as an Alibi?
+Why 280 Palms Don't Solve the Problems documented the episode.

 More than decoration: plants as a statement